 Wikipedia defines identity fraud as: a synonym of unlawful identity change.
 It indicates unlawful activities that use the identity of another person or of a non-existing person as a target or principal tool.

 Frank Abagnale aka “Catch Me If You Can”

 Frank Abagnale’s exploits were documented in the film “Catch Me If You Can”.
 Not only was he famous for check fraud, Abagnale was a very convincing identity fraudster.
-His most famous exploits revolved around his pilot persona which he used to not only cash hundreds of fake checks, but he was able to travel the world for free.
+His most famous exploits revolved around his pilot persona which he used to not only cash hundreds of fake checks, but he was also able to travel the world for free.

 More information about Frank Abagnale can be found in this article printed in the US News & World Report Magazine highlighting the ways Frank Abagnale worked.